parttimenerd/asgct_bottom/README.md

 This is extracted from my [trace_validation](https://github.com/parttimenerd/trace_validation) project.
 Read more on the topic of correctness in my blog post [Validating Java Profiling APIs](https://mostlynerdless.de/blog/2023/03/14/validating-java-profiling-apis/).

-It's quite simple to use:
+It's quite simple to use (on Linux):

 ```sh